drabe004/Orthocaller/README.md

 ## Preparing input from Generax
-# Orthocaller – GeneRax Accessory Pipeline
+# Orthocaller – Accessory Pipeline

 This accessory pipeline uses **GeneRax output** to prepare all the necessary inputs for **Orthocaller**.
 It automates the generation of species maps, focal species files, and pruned species trees derived from GeneRax reconciliations.